-- Continuing to deliver efficiency savings and identifying opportunities for increasing income. - Continuing to focus on Workforce Development to improve the Council's leadership capacity, the skills and capacity of the workforce and the organisation as whole. - Continuing to ensure the Council's asset base remains fit for purpose to meet the Council's organisational, service and budgetary requirements. - Continuing the procurement work for the new ICT contract which will be awarded from April 2013. - Planning and preparing for the impact of the introduction of Universal Credit. - Securing the delivery of 950 houses by 2016, which equated to 190 units in 2011/12, including up to 35% affordable units (social rented and intermediate housing).
+- Continuing to deliver efficiency savings and identifying opportunities for increasing income. - Continuing to focus on Workforce Development to improve the Council's leadership capacity, the skills and capacity of the workforce and the organisation as whole. - Continuing to ensure the Council's asset base remains fit for purpose to meet the Council's organisational, service and budgetary requirements. - Continuing the procurement work for the new ICT contract, a joint project with three other authorities, which will be awarded from April 2011. - Planning and preparing for the impact of the introduction of Universal Credit. - Securing the delivery of 950 houses by 2016, which equated to 190 units in 2011/12, including up to 35% affordable units (social rented and intermediate housing).